Languages of Antigua and Barbuda

 The primary language spoken by the population of Antigua and Barbuda is Antiguan and Barbudan Creole.
-In Antigua and Barbuda, no law establishes an official language.
+In Antigua and Barbuda, neither the constitution nor an Act of Parliament establishes an official language.
 English is the language of academic communication, and due to its widespread usage, it is considered the country's working language.
 Nearly all of the population is fluent in English.
+On 14 May 2026, Cabinet designated Spanish as an official language.